wallabythree/wallabythree.github.io/content/posts/mch2022-badge-challenge.md

 `do_echo_recursive()`.
 This function calls itself 45 times before calling into the actual echo function, `do_echo()`.
 We said earlier that the register window shifts every time a function is called to provide clean registers to the callee.
 But the ESP32 only contains 64 registers, and each call to `do_echo_recursive()` moves the window to the right by eight.
-We quickly run out of registers to accommodate these calls.
+Here we see a problem: we will run out of registers.

 ![](/img/ghidra-3.png)